Beej126/GmailZero/README.md

    2. support **multiple reminders** feature of google calendar (missing from emClient)
    3. **forward event** to another address - poor man's approach to integrating with another calendar, i.e. work vs personal
    4. common "today at a glance" views - with either today only showing slots for all hours -or- multiple days with just scheduled events showing
-3. common window layout with folder nav down left side, inbox list in the middle, current email reading pane next to the right and lastly a vertical calendar panel on the far right...
+3. common window layout with folder nav down left side, inbox list in the middle, current email reading pane next to the right
+4. and very important, **a vertical UNIFIED calendar panel on the far right**...
+5. with drag and drop from the unified inbox to a time slot on the calendar
-4. put the action buttons above the inbox vs the reading pane so they're always visible even for small window (mailbird annoyance)
+6. action buttons - typical button bar above the inbox vs the reading pane so they're always visible even for small window (mailbird annoyance)
-5. multiple inboxes! pretty killer feature i use in the gmail web app... basically it's the idea of showing more "folders" at once than just a primary inbox... couple this with gmail's amazingly robust (albeit unfriendly) filter rules and you can do powerful "auto cleansing", which is very [inbox zero](https://en.wikipedia.org/wiki/Merlin_Mann) zen... i like keeping a "pending" and "kids" view... pending is a manual move but kids vacuums up a ton of different inbound stuff via filters
+7. multiple inboxes! pretty killer feature i use in the gmail web app... basically it's the idea of showing more "folders" at once than just a primary inbox... couple this with gmail's amazingly robust (albeit unfriendly) filter rules and you can do powerful "auto cleansing", which is very [inbox zero](https://en.wikipedia.org/wiki/Merlin_Mann) zen... i like keeping a "pending" and "kids" view... pending is a manual move but kids vacuums up a ton of different inbound stuff via filters
-6. **favorite folders** - up at the top of the left side nav (missing from mailbird)
+8. **favorite folders** - up at the top of the left side nav (missing from mailbird)
-7. **move-to-folder** action button (with favorite folders at the top of list)
+9. **move-to-folder** action button (with favorite folders at the top of list)
-8. the obvious right mouse actions and buttons: delete, move to folder, reply, forward, move to calendar!, create new email (i tend to not want to blindly "archive", if i want to keep, i want to put in specific folder), mark as unread
+10. the obvious right mouse actions and buttons: delete, move to folder, reply, forward, move to calendar!, create new email (i tend to not want to blindly "archive", if i want to keep, i want to put in specific folder), mark as unread
-9. common mark-as-read behavior as emails are opened
+11. common mark-as-read behavior as emails are opened
-10. common keyboard nav, cursor up/down in inbox, tab through panels (again, ESC to minimize is a must!)
+12. common keyboard nav, cursor up/down in inbox, tab through panels (again, ESC to minimize is a must!)

 ## Gmail "adjunct" strategy
 - lean on the existing gmail web page for anything outside of my own day to day happy path to keep implementation as minimal as possible